 The father of kindergarten, Friedrich Froebel, believed that children should be involved in both making their own art as well as looking at and enjoying others’ art.
 To Froebel, art activities were not to be skipped because they encouraged each child’s “full and all-sided development.”
-Undoubtedly, art is an important part of early childhood education.
+Undoubtedly, preschool art activities are an important part of early childhood education.
 It’s basic, but an incredibly valuable component of any program.

-Today, there are two approaches to art in the preschool setting: process art versus crafts.
+Today, there are two approaches to preschool art activities: process art versus crafts.

 What is process art?